uviclibraries/rstudio-intermediate/act-3.md

 ### Visualize trends

-First, let’s visualize the relationships:
+First, let’s visualize the relationships.
+Type the code below in a chunk of code and then send it to the command line.

 ``` r
 life_expectancy_2015 %>%